ianremmler/shor/README.md

 **Key**

-A Unicode letter, possibly followed by Unicode letters, numbers, and underscores
+A Unicode letter, possibly followed by Unicode letters, numbers, dashes, and underscores

 **Value**